mrikasper/paper-advances-in-spiral-fmri/README.md

     [manuscript](Manuscript.md).
 This can also be run separately in `Code/Representation/main_create_figures.m`.

-**Note**: You will also have to download the single subject example data (`ReconstructedImages/SPIFI_0007`) from ETH Research Collection (https://dx.doi.org/10.3929/ethz-b-000487412) and update the paths in
+**Note**: You will also have to download the single subject example data (`ReconstructedImages/SPIFI_0007`, direct file [download link](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/487412/SPIFI_0007_ReconstructedImagesAndLogfiles.zip?sequence=16&isAllowed=y)) from [ETH Research Collection](https://dx.doi.org/10.3929/ethz-b-000487412) and update the paths in
 `Code/spifi_get_analysis_options.m` to reflect where you put the raw image and logfile data, and where you would like the results to be written out.
 Specifically, you have to set